 We breed towards the conformational standards set forth by the French Bulldog Club of America WITHOUT the extremes.This basically means that we strive for conformational correctness while avoiding the extremes that we believe are unhealthy.
-Although we LOVE our color, which would often be considered a fault, we do not breed for fads.
-We breed French Bulldogs as they are meant to look.
+We breed French Bulldogs as they are meant to look, with a few exceptions.
+Dogs with overly wide chests, extreme short backs, long muzzles are traits to be avoided.
 Below are some examples of what to look for in a properly bred Frenchy.
 Photos are courtesy of the French Bulldog Club of America and the complete read on Judging the French Bulldog may be found HERE.

 Some basic information.....

 What does this mean?
-Beware of the term Miniature!
+Beware of the term Miniature and Micro!
 Breeding for extremely small versions of this breed can have serious and long term health effects.More and more people are trying to breed much smaller and smaller french Bulldogs emphasizing their dwarfism.
 Charging inflated prices for animals that are much smaller than they are meant to be.

 This is one of my biggest pet peeves!!
 FRENCH BULLDOGS SHOULD NOT BE BUILT AT ALL LIKE AN ENGLISH BULLDOG!!!!!
 Todays newest fad is breeding awful looking Frenchies with wide, set apart front legs.
 Many with their elbows on the outside of the body.
 Nothing about this is within the proper standards and this look should be avoided!!
 If you want to buy a French Bulldog then be sure to get a dog that actually looks the part.